hoodiehq/hood.ie/README.md

 * Avoid using IDs if possible
 * Try to fill the `alt-attribute` with meaning full content
 * Try to adhere to the selector intendation
+* Add comments to your code if you think it could be usefull

 #### Sass